-To place an order for general Gift Shop items, print out the ORDER FORM , complete the form, and mail it to the address provided.
+To place an order, print out the ORDER FORM, complete the form, enclose a check payable to WWOA, and mail it to the address provided.
 You will receive your order in about 2 weeks.
-Any questions may be directed to Marlene and Jim Zdanovec at 920-233-1948 or email.
+Any questions may be directed to Mary Ellen and Henry at 414-350-7442 or email.

-A few of our featured items are displayed below.
-Click on images for enlarged detail.
-Our complete list of items can be found on the order form.
+Some of our featured items are displayed below.
+A complete list of items can be found on the order form.

 WWOA NEW LOGO CLOTHING